 A secure web protocol designed to ensure cardholder information is safe during the ordering process.

-The number assigned to a credit card transaction device (such as a POS terminal).
+The identification number assigned to a credit card transaction device (such as a POS terminal or gateway).
 It identifies the merchant’s equipment to the processor and bankcard data transport networks.
 A TID is also used for payment gateways and other software applications.

-A per-transaction charge, expressed in dollar and cent terms that a merchant provider or processor charges merchants for each transaction processed.
+A fee that is assessed on a per-transaction basis, expressed in dollar and cent terms that a merchant provider or processor charges merchants for each transaction processed.

 The reversal of an approved transaction, one that has been authorized but not settled.
 Settled transactions require processing of a credit in order to be reversed.
 A void does not remove any hold on the customer’s open-to-buy.

 PRE-PAID CARD & LOYALTY PROGRAMS